syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Prevent-Resizing-a-Specific-Column-in-GridControl.md

 ---
 layout: post
 title: How to Prevent Resizing a Specific Column in GridControl | Syncfusion
-description: Learn here all about how to prevent resizing a specific column in Syncfusion Windows Forms Gridcontrol control and more.
+description: Learn here all about how to prevent resizing a specific column in Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug